Open Search

 Your counseling career may lead you to foreign countries or you may work with diverse populations within your own communities.
 Either way, our increasingly globalized societies may provide opportunities for mental health professionals who receive multicultural training.
 An education like our marriage and family therapy programs at the California School of Professional Psychology (CSPP) at Alliant International University may serve you well.

-What is Multicultural Counseling and its Definition?
+What is Multicultural Counseling?

 A culturally competent counseling psychologist considers all aspects of a client's worldview when selecting treatment approaches in mental health services.
 The counselor also remains aware of his or her own personal biases, beliefs, and attitudes while providing cross cultural counseling services.